23d1/Modul-for-Craft-CMS-2/README.md

 ## To-do and known issues
 * Documentation of the back-end with front-end examples (way back on the back-burner).
-* Slideshows with "visible nearby" and no max-height set gets too much padding.
+* Slideshows with "visible nearby" and no max-height set gets too much vertical padding.
 * CSS and Twig spaghetti needs cleaning up.
-* Pasting SVG code for the logo in the Globals / Site doesn't work yet.
+* Pasting SVG code for the logo in the `Globals/Site` doesn't work yet.
 * Add more customization options to the backend.
 * Next/Prev only works for work section.
 Will make it work for all structures except "pages".
 * Slide text fields in Slideshows do nothing at the moment, but I have something built that needs a bit more work for the next release.
+* Add cover style background video functionality.
+* Add the front-end functionality for text content in slider blocks.
+* Add video functionality to thumbnails.